It goes without saying—without a

 - Clean cloths

-Put on protective gear: Start by putting on safety glasses to protect your eyes from any accidental splashes.
+Step 1: Put on protective gear.
+Start by putting on safety glasses to protect your eyes from any accidental splashes.
 You should also put on neoprene gloves to protect your hands from sulfuric acid.

-Fill the low cells: Use the battery filler and distilled water to refill the cells that are low.
+Step 2: Fill the low cells.
+Use the battery filler and distilled water to refill the cells that are low.
 If the battery was weak or dead, only add enough water to cover the plates in the cells.
 Otherwise, fill each low cell to the maximum level (which is just touching the bottom of the filler tube).

-Clean up messes: Wipe up any spills and close the ports.
+Step 3: Clean up messes.
+Wipe up any spills and close the ports.
 Make sure the area around the ports is free of dirt before replacing the covers.
 Discard any materials used in clean-up, and wash your hands using soap and water.

-Recharge the battery: Next, recharge the battery using a battery charger.
+recharge the batteryusing a battery charger.
 During this process, check the battery to make sure that none of the refilled cells overflow.
 If they do, clean up the overflow with a clean cloth.

-Reinstall the battery: Once the battery is charged, place it back into the vehicle.
+Step 5: Reinstall the battery.
+Once the battery is charged, place it back into the vehicle.
 Start the vehicle to make sure the battery still works.
 Monitor your battery, checking weekly or monthly to ensure that there isn’t any further overflow.